replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 1. Share the host support bundle with your vendor's support team.

 1. Repeat these steps for each node because there is no method to generate host support bundles on remote hosts.
 If you have a multi-node Kubernetes cluster, you must run the support-bundle binary on each node and generate a host support bundle for each node.
+Note that the support-bundle plugin must be installed on each control plane node to generate a support bundle from that node.

 #### With the Default kots.io Specification